 A typical punch list template could be created in an Excel spreadsheet and look like this:

-However, this template does not offer flexibility for tracking and collaboration.
-Instead, using a mobile punch list software, teams can track and collaborate on tasks throughout the entire construction process facilitating a more efficient closeout.
+Instead of PDF templates, try using a mobile punch list software so teams can track and collaborate on tasks throughout the entire construction process facilitating a more efficient closeout.

 So, what are you waiting for to make the switch to digital?